Phamie Gow: Early life and education

+Career

 In between the year 2000 and 2025 (leading up to the pandemic), Gow represented herself performing, sometimes with a backing band, in concert halls, festivals, and special occasions around Europe, North and South America, China and travelled extensively with her music to various other countries.
 Gow has also had the opportunity to collaborate with many leading artists such as Carlos Nuñez in Spain, Kepa Junkera from Bilbao, Band of Horses from USA, Marisa Monte from Brasil, Philip Glass in USA, Ashley MacIsaac from Canada and many more and performed in The Carnegie Hall, NYC alongside Ray Davies and Sufjan Stevens and other stars.
 She co-produced The Angels' Share, her seventh album, alongside Hollywood music producer Steve McGlaughlan in London's Metropolis Studios featuring The Royal Scots Dragoon Guards and the LMO (London Metropolitan Orchestra).
 She has also worked closely musically directing and scoring for theatre and dance companies and short films and TV scores.
 Her music has been played regularly on Classic FM, BBC Radio 4, 3 and other music stations around the world.

 In 2023 she released her 11th solo album entitled Dancing Hands Remastered, featuring some of the best Celtic and world music musicians from Scotland and abroad.
 This album offers a platform for Gow's voice to be heard singing her own song "Sea and Sailors".
 She also directed this music video in collaboration with Alexander Peacock of Peacock Studios, and is available on YouTube and on her website.